-SELCoH is an epidemiological cohort study of psychiatric and physical morbidity in approximately 1,700 adults aged 16 years and over.
-The participants were randomly selected from 1,075 households in the south London boroughs of Southwark and Lambeth in 2008 and followed across three timepoints until 2016.
+SELCoH was a psychiatric and physical morbidity survey of people living within the local communities of Southwark and Lambeth in London, United Kingdom.
+At baseline in 2008-2010, the study included a sample of nearly 1,700 participants from 1,075 randomly selected households in the south London boroughs of Southwark and Lambeth.
 The population of Southwark and Lambeth is highly diverse in terms of ethnicity and wealth, ensuring that the study encompassed a wide a range of health service users served by South London and Maudsley National Health Service Foundation Trust (SLaM).
+Participants were followed up across three timepoints until 2016.

 Study design